art610/dev-notes/README.md

 systemctl status seahub
 ```

-You can see the logs of the service using `journalctl -u wiki`
+You can see the logs of the service using `journalctl -u seafile`

 More info: https://seafile.gitbook.io/seafile-server-manual/deploying-seafile-under-linux/other-deployment-notes/start-seafile-at-system-bootup